The Julia Child Foundation for Gastronomy and the Culinary Arts

 Julia encouraged young people interested in cooking professionally to get solid training and gain work experience in good kitchens.
 C-CAP is a multifaceted school-to-career program that prepares underserved high school students for college and career opportunities in the restaurant and hospitality industry, including internships and employment in top restaurants and corporate dining facilities.
 The Foundation helps support C-CAP’s Summer Job Training Program, which provides high school students with work skills and on-the-job experience.
 The students gain valuable experience to prepare them for entry-level jobs in restaurants, hotels, schools, hospitals and other major foodservice venues.
 Furthermore, the program equips young people with job skills that are applicable to all professions, such as communication, time management, interpersonal relations, problem solving and work ethics.

 A strong believer in culinary education, Julia frequently recommended this prestigious college to aspiring professionals.
 She addressed several graduations, conducted cooking demonstrations, and engaged students in question-and-answer forums.
 Julia was named a Fellow of the college and was the first woman inducted into its Hall of Fame; she was awarded the CIA’s Honorary Doctorate of Fine Arts degree and its first Lifetime Achievement Award.
 The Foundation supports two awards: The Julia Child Foundation Scholarship for Culinary Writing and the Julia Child Foundation Scholarship for Culinary Educators; awarded to students planning to pursue careers in food media/journalism and in teaching the culinary arts respectively.
-Additionally, the Foundation supports the launch of an upcoming internship program.

 Julia visited Johnson & Wales University several times during her lifetime and was awarded a Doctor of Culinary Arts from the university.
 Today, nearly 7,000 students are enrolled in two or four-year Culinary Arts degree programs across its four campuses (Providence, RI, Denver, CO, Charlotte, NC, and North Miami, FL).
 The majors in this program include Baking & Pastry Arts, Culinary Arts, Culinary Nutrition, Culinary Arts and Food Service Management, Baking & Pastry Arts and Food Service Management, and Food Service Entrepreneurship.
 The Foundation provides scholarships to support students pursuing their A.S. and/or B.S. degrees in JWU’s Baking and Pastry Arts programs across the different campuses.